swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 > Poland's borders have been stable since 1945,
 > but changed several times in the years before then.
 > How would you handle this if you were creating a table of GDP per capita for Poland
-> for the entire Twentieth Century?
+> for the entire twentieth century?
 {: .challenge}